lottehime/Expansive-Mods-SE/README.md

     - [ ] Faction comms dialogue (audio)

-See the [open issues](https://github.com/lottehime/Expansive-Mods-SE/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/lottehime/Expansive-Mods-SE/issues) for additional community proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>